kvanland/responseBot/README.md

 ## 1. Commands
 Description: Commands can be made by any user to request that the bot do something.
 Commands include a ! symbol.
+- !help
+> Returns a link to this README

 - !latest tweet @x
 > Returns the contents of the latest tweet from the twitter user x.
 Keep in mind this only works for public accounts.